 But it might as well be since the job of it is to convert male testosterone to female estradiol (estrogen).
 Due to not having ovaries, that is the way we guys get small amounts of estrogen.
 As we need it for joints and cardiovascular health.

 And guess what, since it is located in your fat cells, the more fat you carry the more enzymes you have.
 The higher your body fat, the higher percentage of your testosterone is converted!

-Beside higher body fat, other factors which can increase aromatase activity is age, insulin and dare i say it – alcohol.
+Besides higher body fat, other factors that can increase aromatase activity is age, insulin, and dare I say it – alcohol.

 The solution?
 First focus on losing fat, then work on your muscle mass and strength if that is your goal.